eesaeedkarimi/Object-Detection-Tutorial/README.md

 includes all points of the object.
 Some of the most useful object detection datasets are as follows:
 ### MS COCO
+Microsoft COCO is a large-scale object detection, segmentation, and captioning dataset.
+Also a challenge
+link
+year
+number of image, objects, classes

 ### Open Images
+link
+year
+number of image, objects, classes

 ### Pascal VOC
+link
+year
+number of image, objects, classes

+### A survey on MS COCO
+every dataset has 3 parts: data, label and evaluation scenarios.
+Images
+Labels
+Evaluation codes (in next section)

+To download images: explore page of coco
+To download labels:
+read labels and explore
+json file, read json, what is in the file? label format number of images, what are labels?

 ## Evaluation Metrics
+mAP
+Precision
+Recall
+IoU
+Precision Recall curve
+Mean over classes

 ## Available Models
+yolov3

 ## Evaluation of the Results
+main results
+coco api
+custom dataset
+limit classes
+limit classes and evaluate
+we are going to fine tune and evaluate again

 ## Train the network and analyze errors